 Got paper clutter?

 Don’t take a chance on identity theft.
-While sorting through the office, set aside paperwork to shred including documents with name, address & contact information, account numbers, social security numbers, and other information you prefer no one get their hands on in a recycle bin.
-Shred tons of paper at a time quickly and inexpensively at a local office supply store, or with a shredding specialty company.
+While sorting through the office, set aside paperwork to shred including documents with names, address & contact information, account numbers, social security numbers, and other information you prefer no one get their hands on in a recycle bin.
+Shred tons of paper at a time quickly and inexpensively at a local office supply store such as UPS, or with a shredding specialty company such as Berkeley Shreds.

 Considering using donations as a tax write off?

 Play it safe, take photos and make an itemized list with estimated fair market or appraised value of each item (see Salvation Army Donation Valuation Guide here).
 Save this and donation receipts for tax records.
 In the case of an audit, you may need these as proof of donation.
-A donation write-off valued at $500 or more can be a red flag for audit at tax time.
+A high-value donation write-off can be a red flag for audit at tax time.
 Refer to the IRS website for the latest rules on tax-deductible donations.

 Isabella Guajardo has provided professional home organizing and residential move management services since 2007.
 She has worked with hundreds of individuals and families from all walks of life including single parents, public school teachers, college professors, lawyers, doctors, Pulitzer Prize winners, and CEOs of Fortune 500 companies.
 The thing 90% of them had in common?
 They had too much clutter and needed to downsize and reorganize.